ninabarzh/ipa/content/en/docs/guides/smart-home.md

 * Erase any hidden schedules or routines
 * Allow you to set it up fresh

-5. Reconnect it using your own account
+5. Reconnect it using your own account.

 * Create new accounts for services like Nest, Alexa, or Apple Home
 * Use a private email address